 4. Determine how much you can invest – then buy

 The key to building wealth is to add money to your account over time and let the power of compounding work its magic.
-That means you need to budget money for investing regularly into your monthly plans.
+That means you need to budget money for investing regularly into your monthly or weekly plans.
 The good news is that it’s super simple to get started.

 How much should you invest?